 Auckland Anniversary Regatta: fast lines and good sails

-A new archival collection at the Bill Laxon Maritime Library explores the colourful history of the Auckland Anniversary Regatta, one of the world’s biggest one-day regattas.
+A selection of archives newly available in the museum's Collections Online explores the colourful history of the Auckland Anniversary Regatta, one of the world’s biggest one-day regattas.

 A highlight is a history of Auckland’s anniversary regattas from 1840 to 1940, written in part by Captain William Ross.
 The Scottish-born master mariner was a life member of the Royal New Zealand Yacht Squadron and a veteran trader in the South Pacific.
 By the time of his death in 1939, he was known as the ‘father of the Regatta’, acknowledging many years of involvement with the Committee.
 The Auckland Star noted that Ross had attended at least 53 regattas, making him well-placed to write the first-hand account that he sent to Committee Chairman E. B. “Babs” Webster in 1928.

 Long before the turn of the century, however, Captain Ross had quite a different reputation with the Regatta Committee.
 In 1882 he captained the 46 ton CYGNET to an unexpected win in the Small Schooner race, noting in his history: The Cygnet’s performance was so astounding that she was ordered up for examination, but nothing was found but fast lines and good sails.
 (1)

 CYGNET didn’t race in 1883 and was sold to Tongan owners later that year.
 Ross wrote: If she had been in Auckland it would have been no race, as no boat in N. Z. would have entered against her (2)